-Health and Life Sciences Procedures
+Health and Life Sciences procedures

-1. Ethics Application Procedures
+1. Ethics application procedures

-All Health and Life Sciences (HLS) Faculty staff and students who wish to undertake research (academic or commercial) must apply for ethical approval before commencing their research.
+All HLS Faculty staff and students who wish to undertake research (academic or commercial) must apply for ethical approval before commencing their research.
 Primary data collection may not begin until the correct ethics approval procedures have been completed and written authorisation of the proposed study has been obtained.

-Note: some projects will require a Data Protection Impact Assessment (DPIA) to be completed and agreed before data collection can begin.
-This is a separate process from obtaining ethics approval.
+Note: some projects will require a Data Protection Impact Assessment (DPIA) to be completed and agreed before data collection can begin., This is a separate process from obtaining ethics approval.

 To obtain ethical approval, please ensure that the study-appropriate procedures are followed (as detailed below).